 As a class, cyclooxygenase inhibitory NSAIDs may be associated with gastrointestinal, renal and hepatic toxicity.
-Effects may result from decreased prostaglandin production and inhibition of the enzyme cyclooxygenase which is responsible for the formation of prostaglandins from arachidonic acid."
-When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandin effects may result in clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients.
-"In NSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
-Patients with underlying renal disease while on NSAID therapy."
-The use of parenteral fluids during surgery should be considered to reduce the potential risk of renal complications when using NSAIDs perioperatively.
+Effects may result from decreased prostaglandin production and inhibition of the enzyme cyclooxygenase which is responsible for the formation of prostaglandins from arachidonic acid.
+When NSAIDs inhibit prostaglandins that cause inflammation they may also inhibit those prostaglandin effects may result in cornal homeostatic function.
+These anti-prostaglandin effects may result in cliently indicated the control of the clinically significant disease in patients with underlying or pre-existing disease more often than in healthy patients.
+"MSAID therapy could unmask occult disease which has previously been undiagnosed due to the absence of apparent clinical signs.
+Patients with underlying renal disease for example, may experience exacerbation or decompensation of their renal disease while on NSAID therapy."
+The use of parenteral fluids during surgery should be considered to reduce the potential risk of sease experience in the property of the patients. renal complications when using NSAIDs perioperatively.

 Carprofen is an NSAID, and as with others in that class, adverse reactions may occur with its use.
 The most frequently reported effects have been gastrointestinal signs.
-With its use.
-The Institute reported relations have been gastrollnesshare signs.
 Events involving suspected renal, hematologic, neurologic, dermatologic, and hepatic effects have also been reported.
 Patients at greatest risk for renal toxicity are those that are dehydrated, on concomitant diuretic therapy, or those with renal, cardiovascular, and/or hepatic dysfunction.
 Concurrent administration of potentially nephrotoxic drugs should be approached cautiously, with appropriate monitoring.
 Concomitant use of Carprofen Chewable Tablets with other anti-inflammatory drugs, such as other NSAIDs or corticosteroids, should be avoided because of the potential increase of adverse reactions, including gastrointestinal ulcerations and/or perforations.
-Sensitivity to drugassociated adverse reactions varies with the individual patient.
+Sensitivity to drug-associated adverse reactions varies with the individual patient.
 Dogs that have experienced adverse reactions from one NSAID may experience adverse reactions from another NSAID.
-Carprofen treatment was not associated with renal toxicity orgastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs.
+Carprofen treatment was not associated with renal toxicity or gastrointestinal ulceration in well-controlled safety studies of up to ten times the dose in healthy dogs.